 A team of researchers from the Division of Endocrinology, Diabetes, and Metabolism at the Beth Israel Deaconess Medical Center in Boston, MA, set out to map the brain circuit that underpins our craving for salt.

 The scientists were led by Dr. Bradford Lowell, and Jon M. Resch – a postdoctoral researcher in Dr. Lowell’s laboratory – is one of the study’s first authors.
-Their findings were published in the journal Neuron.
+Their

 It is a known fact that a sodium deficiency increases two hormones: angiotensin II and aldosterone.
 Recent studies, the authors explain, have shown that neurons that respond to the angiotensin II hormone, as well as those that respond to aldosterone, drive our appetite for salt.